ocadotechnology/bbq/README.md

 ### Our motivation for building BBQ was to:
 * protect crucial data against application bug, user error or malicious attack,
-* be able to restore to multiple versions of our data with history going back several months, not days,
+* be able to restore to multiple versions of our data,
 * restore data at scale (i.e. thousands of tables at the same time) which can be part of Disaster Recovery plan.

 # Features